italoteixeirarj/repo/text/landing_default.md

 This {COD_CERT} practice test course includes:

-- {TOTAL_QUESTOES} exam-style questions with detailed answers and explanations to reinforce your understanding of the core concepts
+- {TOTAL_PERGUNTAS} exam-style questions with detailed answers and explanations to reinforce your understanding of the core concepts

 - 100% aligned with the latest {COD_CERT} exam